A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Text Data

-For instruction following tasks, we measure instructional fidelity using the strict prompt level accuracy in IFEval.
+For instruction-following tasks, instructional fidelity can be measured using the strict prompt-level accuracy in IFEval.
 This metric evaluates verifiable constraints specified in the prompt through automatic checkers~\citep{zhou2023instructionfollowingevaluationlargelanguage}.
-Specifically, the prompt level strict accuracy requires that all verifiable instructions are satisfied and is defined as follows:
+Specifically, the prompt level strict accuracy requires all verifiable instructions to be satisfied: